Planning your route – eight of the best!

 Other tips for Tour de Devon…

 Treads The age old debate of road bike vs mountain bike vs hybrid!
-It’s like the jam or cream debate for cyclists.
-Tour de Devon is envisioned as a road and cycle trail-based challenge, rather than off-road, but you can use any bike for this challenge – including static bikes and electric aided bikes!
+It’s like the jam or cream debate for cyclists!
+Tour de Devon is envisioned as a road and cycle trail-based challenge but you can use any bike for this challenge – including static bikes and electric bikes!

 Threads In terms of clothing, any clothing that is suitable for the type of exercise and the weather on the day is fine.
 If you have lyrca, great, if not, normal shorts and leggings work too.
 You may find gloves (and saddle padding!) a godsend and – of course – appropriate shoes and helmets are a must.

-We recommend Strava as a user-friendly and easy way to track your miles, either via the app or on the internet.
-We’ve set up our very own Hospiscare so as well as tracking your miles you can also see how your fellow challengers are doing!
-Steps for joining our Strava club are in our participant information pack.
-But if you would rather track your miles another way, then simply send us proof of your miles; this could be a screenshot of your activity tracker or simply a written tracker.
+Strava An easy way to track your miles, either via the app or on the internet.
+We’ve set up our own Hospiscare group so, as well as tracking your miles, you can see how your fellow challengers are doing.

-The safety of our supporters and all road users is our first priority.
-We have a few pointers to help you prepare for your challenge and stay safe on the road.
+Safety is always our top priority.
+Here are a few pointers to help you prepare for your challenge and stay safe on the road…

 - Cycle in good light – and use bikes lights if there’s a chance the light levels will reduce while you’re out